 If the broad goals of international development are similar across all nations, and with the knowledge that the participatory, people-centred approach it takes in working with communities is applicable in developed as well as developing countries, then it’s only natural that TerraCircle has become involved in community development in Australia just as it has in the Solomon Islands.

-Believing that a good place to start develping practical, achievable and desirable solutions to sustainable living is where you live-as well as believing that by sharing our skills and resources we can help others achieve a sufficiency in their basic and higher level needs (a ‘distribution of surplus’, ‘fairshare’ principle), the volume of Australia-based work engaging TerraCircle consultants has steadily increased in recent times.
+Believing that a good place to start developing practical, achievable and desirable solutions to sustainable living is where you live-as well as believing that by sharing our skills and resources we can help others achieve sufficiency in their basic and higher-level needs (a ‘distribution of surplus’, ‘fairshare’ principle), the volume of Australia-based work engaging TerraCircle consultants has steadily increased in recent times.

 Projects undertaken by TerraCircle in Australia include:

 - writing the Living Smart manual for the Living Smart course offered by local government

 - development of a policy on community food gardening for Randwick City Council

 - production of policy directions on community gardening for Marrickville Council